 The event continues Saturday, June 26, with a Pancake Breakfast, 5K Hot Trot, Watermelon Parade, Classic Car Show, Big Watermelon Auction, arts, crafts and food vendors.

 Nashville songwriters Wendell Mobley and Lee Thomas Miller will be performing numerous number one hits they have written for stars like Kenny Chesney, Rascal Flatts, Jamey Johnson, Jason Aldean, and others on the stage of the Washington County Agricultural Center at 1:30 p.m on Saturday.

-Judge Peel and the Panhandle Watermelon Festival invite everyone to come out and support this great event in our community.
+Judge Peel and the Panhandle Watermelon Festival invite everyone to come out and support this event.
 For more information visit: www.panhandlewatermelon.com or visit us on Facebook or Instagram.

 No comments on this item Please log in to comment by clicking here